Web Style Guide

 Double major vs dual degree

 A dual degree refers to someone having more than one kind of degree from the institution at the same time.
-A student receiving a BA and a BS is a dual degree student, as is someone getting a BA from AS&E and a BM from the Eastman School.
+A student receiving a BA and a BS is a dual degree student, as is someone getting a BA from School of Arts and Sciences and a BM from the Eastman School.

 Do not use “dual major,” which is an inaccurate conflation of “double major” and “dual degree.”
 Not all students who double major receive dual degrees.